-For example, I use a tool called Buffer to solve the problem of what time of day to post on social media.
+For example, we’ve used a tool called Buffer to solve the problem of what time of day to post on social media.

-Based on the behaviors of people in my networks, Buffer automatically chooses the optimal times of day to post for me:
+Based on the behaviors of people in our networks, Buffer automatically chooses the optimal times of day to post, for example:

 • Twice a day on LinkedIn, at 8:48 a.m. and 6:21 p.m.

-There are many similar tools that enable you to identify the best times of day to post based on your unique network.
-By the way, these optimal times drift and shift over the months, so you may need to update them quarterly.
+Buffer and similar tools enable you to identify the best times of day to post based on your unique network.
+By the way, these optimal times drift and shift over the months, so you may need to update them frequently.

-• When are your emails most read?
+• What time are your emails most read?
 Does higher email performance correlate with a certain day of the week or a certain time of the day?

-• Which of your posts are most popular, most shared, most read and most liked?
+• What posts are most popular, most shared, most read, and most liked?

 • Which pages and posts lead to conversions?

-• When people don’t find the next thing they need, from which page do they abandon the website?
+• If people don’t find the next thing they need, from which page do they abandon the website?

 All of these data will give you crucial clues about the best times to schedule.